If you decide to transport your vehicle, you need to know how to prepare your car for shipping.

 16. Prepare for weather conditions

 Depending on the time of year, you may need to winterize your vehicle.
-Make sure your car has all weather oil, anti-freeze, coolants and wiper fluid that de -ices for example.
+Make sure your car has all car’s fluids such as weather oil, anti-freeze, coolants and wiper fluid that de -ices for example.
 During the rainy season, secure any convertible tops.

 17. Insure your vehicle

 Check with your insurance company about coverage for shipping.
-Some companies or policies might exclude auto shipping from regular coverage.
-It is better to know ahead of time and add a rider to your policy if needed.
-Some auto shippers might offer insurance as well.
+Some insurance companies might exclude auto shipping coverage from their policy.
+It is better to know ahead of time and add this type of coverage to your policy if needed.
+This should not impact your insurance bill much.
+Most auto shippers will offer cargo insurance, however to have extra coverage for your vehicle is always a good idea.

 19. Take out any items not factory installed

-Remove any aftermarket accessories.
-Items such as stereos, speakers, back up camera, GPS, DVD systems.
+Before the driver arrives, remove any aftermarket accessories.
+Items such as stereos, speakers, back up camera, GPS, DVD systems, air fresheners.
 Keep your car safe on the trailer by removing any enticing accessories.

 20. Alert the driver to any mechanical issues

-Be sure to inform the shipping company and the driver if the car has an issue that effects normal driving.
-It is better for them to be aware up front than surprised at pick up.
+Be sure to inform the shipping company and the driver if the car has an issue that affects normal driving.
+It is better for them to be aware up front than to be surprised at pick up.

 21. Check the parking brake